wvabrinskas/Neuron/README.md

 <img width="100" src="images/700.png">
 <img width="90" src="images/701.png">
 <img width="85" src="images/702.png">

-# Contribution Policies
-## Filing Issues
-Feel free to file issues about the framework here or contact me through the [Discord](https://discord.gg/p84DYph4PW).
-I am open to all suggestions on how to improve the framework.

-## Pull Requests
-There are automated tests that run when a PR is created to the `develop` or `master` branches.
-These tests must pass before a PR can be merged.
-All PRs must merge into the `develop` branch.
-## Branching
-All features must be branched off the `develop` branch.

 # Important Note: GPU Support (WIP)
 Currently there is no GPU execution, at least not as how I would like it.
 Everything runs on the CPU, with some C optimizations for certain mathematical functions.
 Neuron will run multithreaded on the CPU with somewhat decent speed depending on the model.
 However a very large model with serveral kernels and convolutions will take a while.
 This is something I want to get working ASAP however Metal is very difficult to work with, especially with my limited knowledge and my desire to write everything from scratch.